Japan foot-and-mouth outbreak: April

 Agura Farm was reported to have had more than 100 cattle with FMD at the beginning of the month, but this was not disclosed until later.

-On April 9, one cow was confirmed with having oral inflammation in Tsuno town.
-Junichi Aoki, a private veterinarian, asked Miyazaki Livestock Hygiene Service Center for authentication of symptoms.
-When a veterinarian and health officials from the Infectious Disease Prevention Department examined the animals, only one cow had symptoms.
+On April 9, a cow in Tsuno town was diagnosed with oral inflammation.
+Junichi Aoki, a private veterinarian, requested the Miyazaki Livestock Hygiene Service Center to assess the symptoms.
+Upon examination by a veterinarian and officials from the Infectious Disease Prevention Department, only one cow exhibited symptoms.
 For a fast-spreading infectious disease such as FMD, this was insufficient evidence to confirm the disease.
-Consequently, this case was treated as a "wait-and-see" case.
-No public report was made.
+Consequently, the case was classified as inconclusive, and no public report was issued.
 Details on what diagnosis was made are unknown.
 In this case, the cattle had slight dribbling saliva, an ulcerous scab, and fever.
 Poor appetite and fever were present only for a day.
 In addition, four days had already passed since the recovery from one-day fever.
 FMD cattle usually have blisters or heavy saliva dribbling.
 The incubation period for FMD is about 1 week in cattle.
 The veterinarian checked the farm daily until April 12, but no cattle with symptoms were reported.